Nadeem1511/Namaste-React/README.md

 3. How can I write comments in JSX?

 - If you want to comment a single line then you can use Double Forward Slash(//) but it can only be used outside of the render block.
-- If you want to comment something in JSX you need to use JavaScript comments inside of Curly braces like {/_write your comment here_/}.
+- If you want to comment something in JSX you need to use JavaScript comments inside of Curly braces like {/_write your comments here _/}.

 4. What is Virtual DOM?